NiranjanTapasv1/MelodyMind-AI-Powered-Music-Companion/README.md

 Why Use MelodyMind?
 While proprietary APIs like OpenAI's offer convenient solutions for AI-driven music generation, MelodyMind provides a cost-effective, flexible, and transparent alternative.
 By eliminating subscription fees and offering complete control over customization and privacy, this project empowers users to compose music that aligns with their unique creative vision.

-🪪 License
-This project is distributed under the MIT License.
-See the LICENSE file for more details.